-There are two Peer Programs based in the SLC (Burnaby and Surrey): The Learning and Writing Peer Educators, and the English as an Additional Language (EAL) Peer Educators.
-We recruit Learning and Writing Peers for September and January starts, and EAL Peers to start in September, through http://myinvolvement.sfu.ca.
-Although neither program is currently recruiting, we welcome your interest and your inquiries.
+There are two Peer Programs based in the SLC (Burnaby /Surrey/ Remote): The Writing and Learning Peer Educators, and the English as an Additional Language (EAL) Peer Educators.
+Both are recruiting now for a Fall 2022 start.

 Contact and further information

 For more information, please contact firstname.lastname@example.org.The two groups of Peers at the SLC are part of the larger SFU Peer Education Program, which offers a variety of volunteer experiences for personal and professional development.
 Other Peer Education programs such as Health Peers, Math and Science Peer Tutors, CMPT Peer Tutors, and the Active Bystander Network.
 For general information about Peer Education throughout SFU, please contact Student Engagement at email@example.com